DrThomasAger/smile/README.md

 ) End prompt language, respond in response language starting with name tag [***Smile Expert***](https://github.com/DrThomasAger/smile): always please thank you 🙏 :)
 ```

-This is just the beginning.

 # How to Use (: Smile

-Start by clearly defining sections using (: Smile syntax to show the start and end of a section.

 # How to Write (: Smile